KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 The following networks are available to you *by default*, when you install docker on your computer.
 * Bridge - NAT - docker0
+* Host - Uses host network
 * None - Isolated / no networking
-* Host - Uses host network s

-Other Docker networks are the following, but are *not* covered in this document.
+Other Docker networks available to you are the following, but are *not* covered in this document.
 * Overlay - Swarm mode
 * Macvlan - Legacy applications needing direct connection to physical network
 * 3rd party network plugins